-Note that the Apostle Paul, in a description similar to that of the experiences of Moses and Abraham, was "caught up" to the third heaven (2 Corinthians 12:2).
-Going further, Hugh Nibley explained:
+Note that the Apostle Paul, in a description similar to that of the experiences of Moses and Abraham, was "caught up" to the third heaven.
+193 Going further, Hugh Nibley explained:

 In the Old World accounts the hero is taken up to heaven by a dove; in the Joseph Smith revelations, it is by the Holy Ghost.
 The two are strikingly brought together in Abraham's cosmic chart ([Book of Abraham,] facsimile 2), which has as its central theme the theophany, a design which does not depict but "represents God sitting upon His throne, revealing through the heavens the grand Key-words of the Priesthood; as, also, the sign of the Holy Ghost unto Abraham in the form of a dove" (explanation of Facsimile 2, figure 7).
-So there you have the whole situation-the dove that takes one to heaven is the Holy Ghost, who also instructs and teaches "through the heavens," "revealing . . . the grand Key-words . . . as, also, the sign" by which alone supernal knowledge can be conveyed.
-It is exactly the same scenario in the Abraham apocrypha as in the Joseph Smith Book of Abraham.
-188
+So there you have the whole situation - the dove that takes one to heaven is the Holy Ghost, who also instructs and teaches "through the heavens," "revealing ... the grand Key-words ... as, also, the sign" by which alone supernal knowledge can be conveyed.
+It is exactly the same scenario in the Abraham apocrypha as in the Joseph Smith Book of Abraham.194

 Seeing God.
 Moses 1:25 tells us that Moses "beheld [God's] glory."
-However, in an important divergence from the Book of Moses, ApAb has Yahoel declare to Abraham that "the Eternal One . . . you will not see."
+However, in an important divergence from the Book of Moses, ApAb has Yaho'el declare to Abraham "the Eternal One ... you will not see."
 Thus, the redactor of ApAb explicitly rejects any visualization of God and "insists on expressing the divine Presence in the form of the Deity's Voice" alone.

-Importantly, however, the divine whisper or echo (Hebrew bat $k\bar{o}l$ קול -literally, "daughter of the voice") through which, in Jewish tradition, divine revelation continued aurally even after
+Importantly, however, the divine whisper or echo (Hebrew bat $k\bar{o}l$ $\bar{o}l$ - literally, "daughter of the voice") through which, in Jewish tradition, divine revelation continued aurally even after the open visions of the prophets had ceased, 197 was depicted for centuries in the art of Jewish synagogues and Christian churches as a divine hand.
+In portrayals of ritual or heavenly ascent, this hand was often shown as emerging from behind a cloud or veil, representing the obscuring boundary that separated earth from heaven.
+198